Comprehensive Spine Care

 Our physicians and staff have provided specialized care for many years, and are committed to ensuring that you get the best, most comprehensive care.

-Our specialists, Robert Benz, MD, and William Biggs, MD, have advanced (fellowship) training, board certification, and years of experience in spine care and all facets of lumbar, thoracic, and cervical surgery.
+Our specialists, Robert Benz, MD, William Biggs, MD, and Matthew Gerlach, MD have advanced (fellowship) training, board certification, and years of experience in spine care and all facets of lumbar, thoracic, and cervical surgery.
 Fellowships provide orthopaedic surgeons with an additional, sixth year of focused surgery in their specialty area.

 Because our physicians specifically focus on spine care, they can provide you with top-notch care from some of the best specialists.